jmdaweb/enhancedAria/readme.md

 This addon has been developed by Jose Manuel Delicado.
 If you want to contact me, send an e-mail to jm.delicado@nvda.es, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria

 ## Changelog

+### Version 2.6

+* Updated compatibility flags for recent NVDA versions.
+* New and updated translations.
+* Now, in NVDA 2017.4 and later, the configuration is applied after switching NVDA profiles.

 ### Version 2.5